Back to all posts

 Narvarte vs San Rafael for a Monthly Stay in CDMX (2026)

-Narvarte vs San Rafael for 30+ night furnished stays in Mexico City: compare monthly apartment fit, hospital access, transit, cafes, noise, errands, and value logic.
+Narvarte vs San Rafael for 30+ night furnished stays in Mexico City: compare monthly apartment fit, hospital access, central routes, cafes, noise, errands, and value logic.

-Narvarte is usually the stronger StayWork recommendation when the stay needs to function like a month of real life: work calls, groceries, laundry, sleep, hospital access, cafe backups, and a calmer residential routine.
+Narvarte is usually the stronger StayWork recommendation when the stay needs to behave like real life: work calls, groceries, laundry, sleep, hospital access, cafe backups, and a furnished apartment routine that does not need fixing every morning.

 If Narvarte is already on your shortlist, start with Narvarte monthly stays and Narvarte furnished monthly apartments.
 If you are still comparing the wider city, use monthly apartments in Mexico City and the Mexico City neighborhoods for monthly stays guide before moving to Book Direct.